Window of Implantation

 The uterine lining cells make more of a certain type of RNA at one time of the cycle and less in another time of the cycle.
 Scientists have used powerful computer chips to look at the amount of RNA produced at different times of the cycle.
 Then, using computer algorithms, they could detect patterns in the RNA production.
 Some RNA levels may not correlate with the window of implantation at all.
 Other types of RNA may be present in higher amounts and some may be present in lower amounts.
 In total, scientists have found 138 types of RNA (so far) that help in determining the window of implantation.

-This endometrial receptivity array is very powerful.
-First, it is very accurate at determining when the window of implantation is “open”.
-Second, it is very reproducible.
+This endometrial receptivity array is very reproducible.
 Studies were done on patients where they took two samples at the same time of the cycle several months apart.
 Most often, the results of the tests were the same.

 The most interesting part of the endometrial receptivity assay is that it has identified that some women might have a receptive uterus at an earlier time than expected and some might be receptive at a later time!
 Infertility specialists can then use this information to change the time that embryos are placed into the uterus so that it matches up better with the window of implantation!

 Of those women with a non-receptive uterine lining, most (85%) were found to have their window of implantation shifted later in the cycle.
 These women were said to be pre-receptive.
-The remaining 15% had their window of implantation shifted earlier in the cycle, these women are called post-receptive.
+The remaining 15% had their window of implantation shifted earlier in the cycle, these patients were called post-receptive.

 How do you correct these problems with uterine receptivity?